 Time intelligence capabilities are not available in DirectQuery.
 For example, special treatment of date columns (year, quarter, month, day, so on) are not supported in DirectQuery mode.

-By default, limitations are placed on DAX expressions allowed in measures; see the following paragraph for more information
+By default, limitations are placed on DAX expressions allowed in measures; see the following paragraph (after this bulleted list) for more information

 There is a 1 million row limit for returning data when using DirectQuery.
 This does not affect aggregations or calculations used to create the dataset returned using DirectQuery, only the rows returned.
 For example, you can aggregate 10 million rows with your query that runs on the data source, and accurately return the results of that aggregation to Power BI using DirectQuery as long as the data returned to Power BI is less than 1 million rows.
 If more than 1 million rows would be returned from DirectQuery, Power BI returns an error.

 To ensure that queries sent to the underlying data source have acceptable performance, limitations are imposed on measures by default.
 Advanced users can choose to bypass this limitation by selecting File > Options and then Settings > Options and settings > DirectQuery, then selecting the option *Allow unrestricted measures in DirectQuery mode**.
 When that option is selected, any DAX expression that is valid for a measure can be used.
 Users must be aware, however, that some expressions that perform very well when the data is imported may result in very slow queries to the backend source when in DirectQuery mode.

 The following three points should be taken into consideration when using DirectQuery: